cosmos/cosmos-sdk/docs/spec/governance/04_events.md

-# Tags
+# Events

-The governance module emits the following events/tags:
+The governance module emits the following events:

 ## EndBlocker